MaryTalvistu/khk_projekt/wp-content/plugins/website-file-changes-monitor/readme.txt

 #### Instant Email Notifications

-The Website File Changes Monitor plugin sends you an email when it detects file changes on your WordPress sites and multisite networks.
+After a scan, the Website File Changes Monitor plugin sends an email with the list of file changes it identifies on your WordPress sites and multisite networks.

+The email includes all the details you require to keep tabs of the file changes on your website, such as:
-The email includes all the details about the file changes; how many files were added, modified or deleted.
-The email will also include site admin changes such as plugins or themes installs, uninstalls and updates.
+* The filename and the path of the file
+* A count of how many files were added, modified or deleted
+* A highlight of the site admin changes that caused the file changes, such as the plugins or themes installs, uninstalls and updates.

 #### No False Alarms - Just Genuine Alerts!

 The Website File Changes Monitor plugin uses an exclusive smart technology that detects WordPress core updates, plugins and themes installs, uninstalls and updates.

-So when you update the WordPress core, install a new plugin, update a theme, or delete a plugin it won’t flood you with hundreds of alerts prompting a false alarm!
+When you update the WordPress core, install a new plugin, update a theme, or delete a plugin it won’t flood you with hundreds of alerts prompting a false alarm!
 You only get alerted of genuine file changes that can have an effect on the functionality and security of your WordPress site!

 #### Scans ALL Your Files, Including Custom Code

-The Website File Changes Monitor plugin scans all the files on your WordPress site.
-It scans the WordPress core files, plugin files, theme files and also any other custom code files that you might have on your WordPress site.
+The Website File Changes Monitor plugin can scan any type of file and it is not limited to WordPress and PHP files.
+Apart from the WordPress core files, plugins and themes files, it will also scan any other custom code files that you might have on your WordPress site.

-It does not compare your files to a remote installation or list of files.
-It compares files to the last scan, so it takes into account any modifications you might have on your site, plugins and themes.
-In fact it scans any type of file and is not limited to just PHP and JavaScripts.
+It also compares the WordPress core files of your website to the list of files on the official WordPress repository, so it will also alert you if a WordPress core file has been tampered with, or changed.

+To learn more on both the file integrity monitoring technologies the plugin uses refer to [how the plugin detects file changes on WordPress](https://www.wpwhitesecurity.com/support/kb/how-plugin-detects-file-changes/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description)

 #### WordPress Multisite Networks Support